This is an Active case

 Key takeaways

-Why are people filing TikTok lawsuits?
+Why are individuals filing teen TikTok lawsuits?

 Allegations of TikTok’s defective design